Career, Salary and Education Information

 Some optometrists spend much of their time providing specialized care, particularly if they are working in a group practice with other optometrists or physicians.
 For example, some optometrists mostly treat patients with only partial sight, a condition known as low vision.
 Others may focus on treating infants and children.

 Optometrists promote eye health and counsel patients on how general health can affect eyesight.
-For example, they may counsel patients on how smoking cessation or weight loss can reduce vision problems.
+For example, they may counsel patients on how quitting smoking or losing weight can reduce vision problems.

 Optometrists also may work as postsecondary teachers, do research in optometry colleges, or work as consultants in the eye care industry.

-Optometrists should not be confused with ophthalmologists or dispensing opticians.
+Optometrists should not be confused with ophthalmologists or opticians.
 Ophthalmologists are physicians who perform eye surgery and treat eye diseases in addition to performing eye exams and prescribing eyeglasses and contact lenses.
 For more information on ophthalmologists, see the physicians and surgeons profile.
-Dispensing opticians fit and adjust eyeglasses and, in some states, fill contact lens prescriptions that an optometrist or ophthalmologist has written.
+Opticians fit and adjust eyeglasses and, in some states, fill contact lens prescriptions that an optometrist or ophthalmologist has written.

 Most optometrists work full time.
 Some work evenings and weekends to accommodate patients' needs.